Owen-sys/CLONE-nx/README.md

 First of all, you need to have an [Atmosphere-injected Switch](https://switch.homebrew.guide/).

 ### Installation
-1. Acquire `nx-TAS.nsp` either from the latest release, or more preferrably build yourself via the instructions below
+1. Acquire `Clone-NX.nsp` either from the latest release, or more preferrably build yourself via the instructions below
-2. Create the relevant title directory on your Switch's SD card at `sdmc:/atmosphere/titles/0100000000000cab/` (`sdmc:/atmosphere/contents/0100000000000cab` on Atmosphere versions 0.10.0 or newer)
+2. Create the relevant title directory on your Switch's SD card at `sdmc:/atmosphere/titles/0100000000000cab/` (`sdmc:/atmosphere/contents/0100000000000cab` on Atmosphere versions 0.10.0 or newer if using tas-script use 0100000000000dab for clone-nx instead.)
 3. Place the NSP as `sdmc:/atmosphere/titles/0100000000000cab/exefs.nsp` (`sdmc:/atmosphere/contents/0100000000000cab/exefs.nsp` on Atmosphere versions 0.10.0 or newer)
 4. Create an empty file at `sdmc:/atmosphere/titles/0100000000000cab/flags/boot2.flag` (`sdmc:/atmosphere/contents/0100000000000cab//flags/boot2.flag` on Atmosphere versions 0.10.0 or newer)
 5. Reboot into CFW

-### Keybinds
+### Keybinds (Currently Removed Will be added back very soon)
 You need to have a USB keyboard attached to your Switch, either via the dock or a USB-A to USB-C adapter in the charging port.

 #### Controllers